vim-crystal/vim-crystal/README.md

 2. When current buffer is not a spec source, `:CrystalSpecRunCurrent` finds corresponding spec source and runs all specs in the source.

 If you don't set `g:crystal_define_mappings` to 0, you can use this feature with mapping `gsa`.

+## Formatter Integration

+TODO: Screenshot here

+You can run formatter manually by command or automatically at saving buffer.

+When you set `g:crystal_auto_format` to `1`, current buffer is automatically formatted on `BufWritePost`.

+When you execute `:CrystalFormat` in visual mode, the selected area is formatted.
+If you want to format whole buffer, please use `:%CrystalFormat`.

 ## Tool Integration